Fielding Ould

 Ould was the son of British Army Captain Abraham Ould (1689–1715) and a Miss Shawe of Galway, in which city he was born.
 He studied in Paris and settled in Golden Lane, Dublin as a medical practitioner in 1736.
 He published an enormously influential treatise on midwifery in 1742, although it was criticized for a number of factual errors.

 An obstetrician, he acquired a huge practice and was master of the Rotunda Hospital (the Dublin lying-in hospital).
 After a lengthy battle, he was eventually granted his licence as a physician.
-In 1759 he was knighted for services to the medical profession.
+In 1759, he was knighted for services to the medical profession.

+Ould was one of 49 physicians and chirurgeons who declared their public support for the construction of a Publick Bath in Dublin in May 1771 and named Achmet Borumborad as a well qualified individual for carrying such a scheme into existence.

+He was appointed Sheriff of Dublin City in 1775.

 He died of apoplexy at his home on South Frederick Street and was buried at St. Ann's Churchyard, Dawson Street.

 He had at least two children, including William, who was chaplain of the Rotunda Hospital.
 Later descendants included the painter Sir Fielding Fielding-Ould, and the noted architect William Vitruvius Morrison.